2-4 December 2026 | UNSW Kensington

 The 31st Annual Australasian Association of Writing Programs Conference: “Voicing Our Worlds”, University of New South Wales, Sydney, 2–4 December 2026.

-Photo credit: Rostyslav Savchyn on Unsplash
+Photo credit: Sardaka, on Wikimedia

 Call for Abstracts